 Culture: The region has deep historical and cultural roots.

 Shrines and temples: There are still many historical sites.

 Foods: Healthy meals based on local production for local consumption.

 All of the “rural life in Japan” is located in Western Tokyo.

 Where is this new destination?

 Nishitama region is the western part of Tokyo and that means it is a neighborhood of one of the biggest metropolis in the world.
-But there are untouched mountains, beautiful rivers and good old Japanese culture without crowds, skyscrapers and bustle of a city.
+But there are untouched mountains, beautiful rivers and good old Japanese culture without crowds, skyscrapers, and the bustle of a city.

 In such surroundings, people and nature coexist in harmony.

-The one of the most remarkable aspects of this region is the distance from the central Tokyo.
-You will enjoy
+One of the most remarkable aspects of this region is the distance from central Tokyo.

-cultural experiences, visiting historic sites and even outdoor activities like hiking, cycling and river rafting as a day trip from downtown hotels in Tokyo.
+You will enjoy cultural experiences, visiting historic sites and even outdoor activities like hiking, cycling, and river rafting as a day trip from downtown hotels in Tokyo.

 1-day Cycling, Foot Bathing